marssa/obp-core/README.md

 Pre-release version of Open Bridge Platform (OBP).
 This is a complete, self contained web-application artifact.

-NOTE: put RXTX native lib and RXTXcomm.jar somewhere on the path

 current set-up:

 - embedded ARM7 compatible platform with <= 1GB RAM